SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/04-bubble-sort.md

 You compare Lama (160cm) and Noura (155cm).
 Since Lama is taller, you swap their positions.
 You compare Lama (160cm) and Manar (168cm).
 Since Lama is shorter, no swap is needed.
-You compare Lama (160cm) and Sara (175cm).
-Since Lama is shorter, no swap is needed.
+You compare Manar (168cm) and Sara (175cm).
+Since Manar is shorter, no swap is needed.

 `Updated line: [Noura (155cm), Lama (160cm), Manar (168cm), Sara (175cm)]`